Esri/arcgis-maps-sdk-swift-toolkit/Documentation/Compass/README.md

     /// a direction toward true West, etc.).
     /// - Parameters:
     ///   - rotation: The rotation whose value determines the heading of the compass.
-    ///   - mapViewProxy: The proxy to provide access to map view operations. public init(rotation: Double?, mapViewProxy: MapViewProxy)
+    ///   - mapViewProxy: The proxy to provide access to map view operations.
+If `mapViewProxy`
+    ///   is non-`nil`, the proxy will be used to set the rotation to `.zero` when the compass is
+    ///   tapped on.
+Otherwise, the `action` will be called (set using the `action` view modifier). public init(rotation: Double?, mapViewProxy: MapViewProxy? = nil)
 ```

 `Compass` has the following modifiers:

 - `func compassSize(size: CGFloat)` - The size of the `Compass`, specifying both the width and height of the compass.
 - `func autoHideDisabled(_:)` - Specifies whether the ``Compass`` should automatically hide when the heading is 0.
+- `action(perform action: @escaping () -> Void)` - An action to perform when the compass is tapped.
+If `mapViewProxy` is non-`nil`, then this will have no effect.

 ## Behavior:

 Whenever the map is not orientated North (non-zero bearing) the compass appears.
 When reset to north, it disappears.
-The `automaticallyHides` view modifier allows you to disable the auto-hide feature so that it is always displayed.
+The `autoHideDisabled` view modifier allows you to disable the auto-hide feature so that it is always displayed.

 When the compass is tapped, the map orients back to north (zero bearing).

 ## Usage